DesignInTheBlack/Elevate/README.md

 **※ Included Example**

 By default, Elevate includes a basic example of extending the design system.
-Please see 'example.ts' and 'designConfig.ts' for details.
+Please see `example.ts` and `designConfig.ts` for more details.
 <br>

 #### 1. Token File Creation